galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

       - connect-to-compute-cluster
       - job-destinations
       - pulsar
+abbreviations:
+  TIaaS: Training Infrastructure as a Service
 ---

 Galaxy is widely used for teaching.
-In order to facilitate instructors, [Galaxy Europe](https://usegalaxy.eu) has developed Training Infrastructure as a Service (TIaaS).
+In order to facilitate instructors, the Galaxy Project has developed {TIaaS}.
-Workshop instructors can apply for TIaaS, and on the day of their workshop, their participants will be placed in a special group and use dedicated resources, thus reducing queue times on the day of the training.
+Workshop instructors can apply for {TIaaS}, and on the day of their workshop, their participants will be placed in a special group and use dedicated resources, thus reducing queue times on the day of the training.

 ![TIaaS concept](../../images/tiaas/tiaas_intro.png "With TIaaS, all of your users visit the same server.
 In the background, the scheduler recognises which users are training users, and directs their jobs to special resources.
 In the EU deployment of TIaaS jobs preferentially use private resources, but can spill over to the main queue if there is not enough space available."){: width="70%"}